jklipton/Lab1-About-Me/README.md

 # About Me

 ## Overview
 This is the first project for Bootcamp Part 1 at Alchemy Code Lab.
 This one here is by Jen Lipton.
 This project requests user information and input and has that data interact with a javascript file!
+As the course progresses, this interaction will become more complex!

 ## Getting Started